gean2/skiplist/README.md

 ### Resources

 We will use the GHC machines to implement and test our skip list implementations.
-We will use the PSC machines to run benchmarking code.
+We will use the PSC machines to measure runtime of our benchmarking code.

 We use the following papers to guide our implementations of the skip lists: